If you have Medi-Cal and other insurance,

 You can have Medi-Cal even though you have Other Health Coverage (OHC) through individual or group private health (or dental) insurance coverage.
 If you are a Medi-Cal beneficiary and have individual or group private health (or dental) insurance coverage, you are required by federal and state law to report it.
-You can report it directly to Department of Health Care Services (DHCS) by sending it
+You can report it directly to Department of Health Care Services (DHCS) by visiting their webpage on that.

 You can also report it to your county eligibility worker, your health care provider, and/or to the Local Child Support Agency (LCSA), when there is an absent parent who may be responsible for your child(ren)’s medical care, or in establishing paternity of a child born out of wedlock.
 If you fail to report any private health insurance coverage that you have, you are committing a misdemeanor.